joshua-coppola/print-server/README.md

 ## Running the program

-`streamlit run main.py --theme.base light --server.port X`
+`streamlit run main.py --theme.base light --server.maxUploadSize 20 --server.port X`

 This will make the webpage appear on `localhost:X` and `IP:X`.